Periodic homogenisation for two dimensional generalised parabolic Anderson model: Overview of the strategy

 We explain how this problem is tackled in \cite{para_control_SPDE}.
-Let us neglect the initial data as well as the renormalisation term $-\infty \, g'(u)$ for the moment, and perform all the operations at a formal level.
-Then, the mild form of the equation is
+Let us neglect the initial data as well as the renormalisation term $-\infty \, g'(u_0)$ for the moment, and perform all the operations at a formal level.
+The mild form of the equation is

 where $[\iI_0, \prec](A,B) := \iI_0 (A \prec B) - A \prec \iI_0(B)$ is the commutator between $\iI_0$ and $\prec$.
-One hopes that the rough part of the solution $u$ is given by the term $g(u) \prec \iI_0(\eta)$ and that the remainder $u^{\#}$ has $\cC^{1+}$ regularity to close the fixed point argument.
+One hopes that the rough part of the solution $u$ is given by the term $g(u_0) \prec X_0$, and that the remainder $u_0^{\#}$ has $\cC^{1+}$ regularity to close the fixed point argument.
 This suggests the ansatz

-Let us now check that this is indeed a right ansatz for \eqref{e:gPAM_constant_formal}.
-In fact, the terms $\iI_0 (g(u) \succ \eta)$ and $[\iI_0, \prec](g(u), \eta)$ do have the desired regularity (almost $\cC^{2-}$).
-For the resonance product, the ansatz \eqref{e:ansatz_standard_PAM} together with commutator estimates reduce it to
+To check it is indeed a right ansatz for \eqref{e:gPAM_constant_formal}, we first note the terms $\iI_0 (g(u_0) \succ \xi)$ and $[\iI_0, \prec](g(u_0), \xi)$ do have the desired regularity a priori (in fact almost $\cC^{2-}$).
+For the resonance product, a para-linearisation lemma, the ansatz \eqref{e:ansatz_standard_PAM} together with commutator estimates reduce it to

-which can be made sense by hand and turned out to be well defined in $\cC^{0-}$.
-The action of $\iI_0$ then brings it back to $\cC^{2-}$ and closes the loop.
+Here, the remainder being in $\cC^{0+}$ can be seen from commutator estimates.
+The quantity $X_0 \circ \xi - \infty$ is explicit and can be made sense by hand in $\cC^{0-}$.
+The action of $\iI_0$ then brings \eqref{e:standard_gPAM_resonance} back to $\cC^{2-}$ and closes the loop.
 A rigorous treatment of the above heuristics justifies \eqref{e:gPAM_constant_formal} as the $\delta \rightarrow 0$ limit of the regularised model \eqref{e:gPAM_constant}.

 Now let us turn to the homogenisation problem \eqref{e:gPAM_formal}.
 Similarly, we write